 Explain why all alkalis are bases, but not all bases are alkalis.

 Alkalis are soluble bases, but only some bases are soluble in water.
-The ones that are not soluble in water are not alkalis.
+Bases that dissolve in water are alkalis.

 A neutralisation reaction is a reaction between an acid and a base.
 Remember:

-In acid-alkali neutralisation reactions, hydrogen ions from the acid react with hydroxide ions from the alkali:
+In acid-alkali neutralisation reactions, hydrogen ions from the acid react with hydroxide ions from the alkali.
+Here are the ions involved in the reaction of hydrochloric acid with sodium hydroxide solution:

 H+(aq) + OH-(aq) → H2O(l)